Tommy is the reason I became a trainer. Here is our background.

 I started learning about training.
 I read discussion boards for hours.
 I bought books and borrowed them from the library.
 I attended seminars.
 I attended classes with him and without him.
 I talked to other trainers.
 I joined professional organizations.
 I completed an individualized online program for theory with a shelter practicum.
 My fat, round puppy grew into a 90-pound dog that was solid muscle.
 He would lunge at people, he pulled me off my feet, he was scared of loud noises, he had separation anxiety, he destroyed our doorway twice.

 I wanted to be as good a partner to my dog as I could be.
 I learned different techniques, training, behavior analysis, more body language specific to dogs, and environmental management.
 I became a Certified Pet Dog Trainer (CPDT).
 I used every tool I could find to help my dog.

 For Tommy and me ours was a close and enormously rewarding relationship.
 His death was a very, very sad time for our household.
 He will never be replaced, ever.
 At this point some people give up on owning a dog because the sadness at the end is so devastating.
 I wanted to put to use what I learned to help other families and their pets, so I started Korrect Kritters.

-I only work with family pets.
+I only work with family dogs.
 It’s important to me to help everyone live together comfortably so the pet gets to stay in the home it has.
 Whether you need aggression analysis, problem-solving, or just basic manners, I’d like to help you with your “Tommy.”